Troubleshooting

 AutoTune

-Very well insulated mash tuns require a larger AutoTune data series.
-The data series records measured values in chronological order.
-At the beginning is the current measured value and at the very end of the series is the oldest measured value.
-The AutoTune data series value states “how many values before the current measurement does the automatic boiler look back to (in the past) in order to detect a temperature change of at least AutoTune noiseband (0.3)”.
+The AutoTune process should not focus on perfection i.e. S.v.
+0.1°C. The deviation of the sensors is usually larger.
+The parameter AutoTune noiseband (scattering around the target value) is sufficiently close to the target temperature with a value of 0.3 to hit the target temperature very well and maintain it over the rest period.
+Very well insulated mash brew kettles require a larger AutoTune data series.
+In the data series, measured values are recorded in chronological order.
+At the beginning there is the current measurement value and at the very end of the row there is the oldest measurement value.
+The value AutoTune data series says "how many values before the current measurement does the Brautomat look back (into the past) in order to detect a temperature change of at least AutoTune noiseband (0.3)".
 For a well-insulated boiler, the data series should be filled with 75 measuring points.
 For a non-insulated boiler, a data series of 50 measuring points is sufficient.
-These two parameters must be adjusted depending on the environment.
-The default settings should produce very good values in the vast majority of cases.
+These two parameters need to be adjusted depending on the environment.
+The standard specifications should produce very good values in the vast majority of cases.

 Sensors and calibration

-GGM IDS Pin Interrupt
+GGM IDS pin interrupt

-Section of serial output at the interrupt pin:
+Section of serial output on pin interrupt:

 The following interrupts are described in the GGM IDS2 manual:

-E0 no/empty boiler (0010 2) E1 Circuit fault (0011 3) E3 Overheating (0101 5) E4 Temperature sensor (0110 6) E7 Low voltage protection (1001 9) E8 Overvoltage protection (1010 10) EC Control panel (1110 14)\
+E0 no/empty boiler (0010 2) E1 circuit error (0011 3) E3 Overheating (0101 5) E4 temperature sensor (0110 6) E7 low voltage protection (1001 9) E8 Surge Protector (1010 10) EC control panel (1110 14)\

-Unfortunately, the binary strings are not known.
+Unfortunately the binary strings are not known.
 Only E1 no/empty boiler is known.
-The character strings in the brackets were determined by tests, but are not certain.
+The timeThe following brackets have been determined through testing, but are not certain.

-The interrupt pin should only be assigned in the event of problems.
-Pin D5 is pre-assigned for the first induction hob.
+The pin interrupt should only be assigned in the event of problems.
+Pin D5 is preassigned for the first induction hob.
 No pin interrupt is required in normal brewing operation.

 Last updated